 Housing Grant Scholarship Program - Starting in fiscal year 2005, in an effort to maintain the affordability of residence hall room rents, the Authority implemented a general rent increase sufficient to fund a \$300,000 housing grant scholarship program.
-This program has grown each year and was funded at \$2.0 million each fiscal year since 2013.
+This program has grown each year and has recently been increasing at approximately the same rate as the average rent increase.